senzing-garage/template-python/docs/development.md

 The following instructions are useful during development.

+**Note:** This has been tested on Linux and Darwin/macOS.
+It has not been tested on Windows.

 ## Prerequisites for development

 :thinking: The following tasks need to be complete before proceeding.